How Are Costs Estimated

 Here's how we come up with the cost estimates

-We try to make our pricing examples as comparable as possible.
+Our goal is to make prices from different providers as comparable as possible.

-• We pick the region closest to either North Virginia (USA) or Frankfurt (Germany).
+• We use the region closest to North Virginia (USA) or Frankfurt (Germany).

 Resource